Natural Language Dataset Generation Framework for Visualizations Powered by Large Language Models: Experiments

 \subsection{Experimental Setup}

 Our experiment aims to investigate the effectiveness of our framework in generating diverse NL datasets from Vega-Lite specifications, with a focus on accuracy and diversity.
 To achieve this, we apply tailored metrics to each NL dataset, taking into account their different characteristics.
-Specifically, we evaluate accuracy for L1/L2 captions, as they primarily serve the objective conveyance of chart information.
+L1/L2 captions are independent of the perception of humans or machines because they focus on conveying objective information \cite{lundgard2021accessible}.
+Thus, we measured accuracy to determine how precisely each caption level contained relevant information.
 We assess the diversity of utterances and questions, as it is important to reflect inclusive language usage among individuals with different background.
 The results are presented in \autoref{tab:result_accuracy} and \autoref{tab:result_diversity} where each type of NL dataset is classified with capital English letter (A-G).